Rocky Mountain Flight Training Center (RMFTC) NEW MEMBER INFORMATION

 WHEN are the RMFTC offices open?

-- Members can access the facility to train or fly 24/7, 365 days a year
+• Members can access the facility to train or fly 24/7, 365 days a year

-Hours; • Inclement Weather Office Opening Time: 1030hrs • All Official Government
+• Inclement Weather Office Opening Time: 1030hrs

 WHEN are your introductory flights offered?
 How long are they and how much do they cost?

-- Introduction flights are roughly $177.00 in a T-41C 2 seat aircraft.
-You will receive 2 hrs
+• Introduction flights are done in a T-41C, 2-seat aircraft.
+You will receive up to 2 hrs

 WHEN are RMFTC Ground School classes offered?

-- Ground School Classes are scheduled throughout the year.
+• Ground School Classes are scheduled throughout the year.
 For more information, call

 WHEN are my RMFTC membership dues due?

-- Membership dues are charged on or about the 15th of each month.
+• Membership dues are charged on or about the 15th of each month.
 Membership dues

-cover you with US Space Force insurance, so you do not have to buy renters insurance.
+cover you with US Space Force insurance, so you do not have to buy renters' insurance.

 WHEN is my annual flight review due?

-- Flight reviews are valid for 24 calendar months.
+• Flight reviews are valid for 24 calendar months.

-- If your flight review is not current, you may not act as pilot in command until you have
+• If your flight review is not current, you may not act as pilot in command until you have

 satisfactorily completed a flight review.